helwy/tayar/README.md

 - **Available Locales** - The available locales are defined in the `config/jetstream.php` file using the the `available_locales` key in the Tayar configurations section.
 You can add or remove locales from there.
 When you add an unsupported locale (doesn't have a translation file yet), you will have to create the translation files for it in the `resources/lang` directory.
 The default locales are English and Arabic.
 - **RTL Layout Support** - In order to use the RTL layout for certain langauges, go to the `config/jetstream.php` and look for the `rtl_locales` key in the Tayar configurations section.
 Add or removes the locales you want to support RTL for in this array.
 The default is only Arabic.

+## Versioning - الإصدارات

+Laravel Tayar will be matching and updating with the latest Laravel Jetstream version, with the added features and enhancements.
+The versioning will be following the Laravel Jetstream versioning, with one extra number for the Tayar versioning.
+For example, Laravel Jetstream v5.3.3 will be Laravel Tayar v5.3.3.0.

 ## Important Links - الروابط المهمة

 - [Laravel Documentation](https://laravel.com/)